pbj-apps/Live-ios-sdk/README.md

 ```

 ## Initialization
-You need to initialize the `Live` SDK with your credentials on App start
+You need to initialize the `Live` SDK with your credentials on App start.
 A good place to do this is typically the `AppDelegate`.
 ```swift
 import Live